Cremer-Passy Prize (2024) of the Interparliamentary Union awarded to His Excellency Dr Haroun KABADI

 The APU was founded in 1976 and has its headquarters in Abidjan, Côte d'Ivoire.

-130 delegates attend the 83rd Session of the UPA Executive Committee
+130 delegates attend the 83rd Session of the APU Executive Committee

 One hundred and thirty delegates from the African Parliamentary Union (APU) attended the 83rd session of the organisation's Executive Committee in Rabat, Morocco, on 21 and 22 May.